AutomatedIT/vagrant/talk.md

 ## A look at the Vagrantfile:

-OK, so we've seen the most simple of Vagrantfiles now - so what can we do with one?
+OK, so we've seen the most simple of Vagrantfiles now - what can we do with one?

 Vagrantfiles are written in Ruby, so you have the full power of that language at your fingertips if you want.
 Their primary function is to be the description of the type of machine required, and how to configure and provision that machine.